nrasel/stationary-shop/readme.md

   2. Get a revenue from all order.

 - Technology Used:

   - Programming Language:

   1. Typescript

   - Backend Framework:

   2. Express.js

   - Database:

   3. MongoDB and Mongoose ODM for the Schema design

   - Development Tools:

   4.  ts-node and dotenv

   - Dependency:

   5.  npm for package manager

+- Software desing pattern:

+  1. Here i use moular pattern.

+- Project setting
+  1. First, i create a package.json file
+  2. then install express, mongoose, typescript, dotenv, cors and which package i need
+  3. then setup eslint for refactor code and fix error using command
+  4. After that i installed prettier, ts-noode-dev, fix formating using

+- Deploy
+  1. I deployed this project on Vercel.